wangfowen/owenwangdotcom/_posts/2014-01-22-striding-solo.md

 learn from them!

 So it seemed I was coping fine with traveling alone by still never really being on my own.
 This changed during my Christmas trip however.
-It seemed all factors were against me.
+All factors were against me.
 Being the holiday season, the walking tour and pub crawls weren't running, and everyone in my room were couples.
 All my avenues for meeting people had vanished.
 What was I to do?
 I was forced to be alone for once.
 And not the kind one does for a couple hours in an afternoon.
 Actually alone.

 At first there was slight panic as I tried to keep myself occupied and to not think about it.
 But then I realized the feeling wasn't so bad.
 I didn't actually